yabinmeng/invdel_spark_js/README.md

 * For "appName=invdel" part, the string after "appName=" is the application name that was given when the jar file was uploaded to the Spark Jobserver

-* The screen output shows the job ID assigned to this job.
-You can use it to query the on-going job status:
+he screen output above shows the job ID assigned to the job.
+You can use it to query the on-going job status.
+In the example below, the job has successfully completed with customized result/repsonse as returned in the **result** field.
 ```
   $ curl 34.229.41.46:8090/jobs/1173eee8-c2da-44c6-b20b-987178bab7a9
   {